-How many guest tickets am I allowed for the ceremony, what do I need to wear, and is there a lunch after the ceremony?
+How many guest tickets am I allowed for the ceremony, what do I need to wear, and is there a celebration in College after the ceremony?

-About a month and a half before the ceremony is due to take place, all candidates due to attend will be emailed Practical Procedures information which will include a timetable for the day, information about the correct academic dress to be hired and the in-college celebrations taking place, as well as a Hospitality Form for the in-college celebrations which must be returned no later than two weeks before the ceremony.
-The details that candidates provide on their Hospitality Form will be used to calculate final numbers and organise catering arrangements for the in-college celebrations.
+About a month before the ceremony is due to take place, all candidates due to attend will be emailed Practical Procedures information which will include a timetable for the day, information about the correct academic dress to be hired and the in-college celebrations taking place.

-Two guest tickets per candidate will be issued.
-Candidates can request more ceremony tickets by contacting firstname.lastname@example.org if they wanted to be put on a waiting list to be considered for extra tickets.
+Two guest tickets per candidate will be issued for the ceremony.
+Candidates can request more ceremony tickets by contacting firstname.lastname@example.org if they want to be put on a waiting list to be considered for extra tickets.
 However, we cannot guarantee that spare tickets will be available.
 Very few (sometimes only 1 or 2), if any, become available, so candidates should not assume that they will get extra tickets.
-The College will only know how many (if any) spare ceremony tickets are available once the tickets are physically received from the Degree Conferrals Office approximately 10 days before the ceremony is due to take place.
+The College will only know how many (if any) spare ceremony tickets are available once the tickets are physically received from the Degree Conferrals Office approximately a week or so before the ceremony is due to take place.
 Any spare tickets will be reallocated on a first-come, first-served basis, based on the date that the candidate made their request known to the College Office according to the waiting list held.
 Candidates will be informed by the College if they have successfully been allocated more than 2 tickets.